Day 01 / 02

 San Diego → Airstream of San Diego (San Marcos)

-Weather: Mild coastal-north San Diego County, easy towing weather
+Weather: Mild coastal San Diego, easy towing weather

 Map loads with JavaScript.
 Each day page also lists every stop in text below.